Interviewer: Perhaps if we start by you just telling us what your role was with Serkong Tsenzhab Rinpoche in that period of his life.

 Well, I think he has a marvelous teacher; really the best, and this is good.

 Geshe Tenzin Zangpo.
 Yes.
 He’s incredible.

-Geshe Tenzin Zangpo is considered the best debater of all three monasteries – Ganden, Sera, and Drepung.
-And he is familiar with the various other textbooks, not just Ganden Jangtse’s textbook.
-And just is able to answer questions and put things together in an incredible way.
-Because I know: When I come here, I have sessions with him asking various questions that I’ve had no clarity on, or have misunderstandings, or things I want to clear up, and he’s fantastic.
+Geshe Tenzin Zangpo is considered the best debater of all three monasteries – Ganden, Sera and Drepung.
+He is familiar with the various other textbooks, not just Ganden Jangtse’s textbook, and is able to answer questions and put things together in an incredible way.
+I know this from my own personal experience with him.
+While here, I have been having sessions with him asking various questions that I’ve had no clarity on, or have misunderstandings, or things I want to clear up, and he’s fantastic.
 Mind you, he’s very, very advanced – super advanced – way above my head.
-And he speaks so, so quickly in super debate style.
-So it’s very nice: He’d teach me and I would record it.
-And then afterwards I’d play the tape again and Rinpoche would listen, and he would repeat what his teacher said more slowly so that I could actually understand it, because I couldn’t comprehend that complicated an answer at that speed.
-And actually I would write it down in Tibetan and then try to untangle the incredibly complex way in which he answered the questions.
+He speaks so, so quickly in super debate style.
+When he has been teaching me, I would record it.
+Then afterward, I’d play the tape again, and Rinpoche would listen, and he would repeat what his teacher had said more slowly so that I could actually understand it, because I couldn’t comprehend that complicated an answer at that speed.
+Actually, I would write it down in Tibetan and then try to untangle the incredibly complex way in which he answered the questions.